NGC 4102

 The core of NHC 4102 is almost certainly an active galactic nucleus (AGN), which indicates it has a supermassive black hole (SMBH) that is generating energy by accreting material.
 It is an X-ray source with a spectrum similar to a Seyfert 2 galaxy.
 This type of AGN is known as a Type-2 LINER, or low-ionization nuclear emission-line region.
 This is due to a core that is obscured by intervening dusty materials and/or the SMBH is accreting material in an inefficient manner.
 The bolometric luminosity of the active nucleus is ~7×10^43 erg·s−1.

+Supernova

+One supernova has been observed in NGC 4102: SN 1975E (type unknown, mag.
+16.7) was discovered by Yvonne Dunlap and Justus R. Dunlap on 7 May 1975.